 Where we need to perform the contract we are about to enter into or have entered into with you; and

 Where it is necessary based on a legitimate interest

 s (including our or that of a third party) and your interests and fundamental rights do not override those interests.

 See the glossary to find out more about the types of lawful basis that we will rely on to process your personal data.

-By engaging on our website, signing up to our mailing list(s), entering competitions, requesting information from us or engaging in any other way in person or digitally we conclude you have a legitimate interest in CTF Technologies LTD business activities.
+By engaging on our website, signing up to our mailing list(s), entering competitions, requesting information from us or engaging in any other way in person or digitally we conclude you have a legitimate interest in Claro business activities.
 We accept your legitimate interest in us and use this as a legal basis for processing your personal data.